-Which are the best renovation mortgage lenders UK?
+Which are the best house renovation mortgage lenders the UK?

 There are various lenders that could help you with a renovation property mortgage in the UK but you may need some mortgage advice before starting your application.
 If the property is uninhabitable, some mortgage lenders won’t offer you additional borrowing on a renovation property.

-Can I get a mortgage renovation project with bad credit?
+Can I get a mortgage renovation project with a bad credit score?